n

 generosity of King and Ben Thompson continued.

-The men were instrumental in establishing the
+The men were instrumental in establishing

-Waltham Road School, which replaced the
+the Waltham Road School, which

-temporary school in 1919.
+replaced the temporary school in 1919.

 Upper

 Arlington seemed to be doing very well.
-However,

-the new district faced deferment.
-Columbus threatened
+However, the new district faced deferment.

-to take control over the village, because without
+Columbus threatened to take control over

-a permanent school building, Upper Arlington
+school building, Upper Arlington was not

-was not meeting the needs of the community.
+meeting the needs of the community.

 The

-Upper Arlington Company donated the use of about
+Upper Arlington Company donated the use

-nine acres of land located in the heart of the
+of about nine acres of land located in

-village for the district's first permanent school
+the heart of the village for the district's

-building.
-The Upper Arlington Board of Education
+Arlington Board of Education placed a

-deed to the Thompson land.
+to the Thompson land.
 It passed with 155

 votes in favor and 33 votes against.
-The tax
+The

-was 1.4-mills less than Columbus.
+which was 1.4-mills less than Columbus.

 The

-new building, as seen right courtesy of Norwester
+new building, as seen right courtesy of

-1924, (now known as Jones Middle School) opened
+Norwester 1924, (now known as Jones Middle

-in 1924.
+School) opened in 1924.
 J.W.
-Jones was hired as the
+Jones

-building principal and the first full-time superintendent
+the first full-time superintendent of

-of the district.
+the district.

 In